Yasmani Grandal Player Props: White Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs' 4.12 team ERA ranks 13th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all MLB pitching staffs (4.11).

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (106 total, 1.1 per game).
+- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (106 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.